Malcolm Brogdon NBA Playoffs Player Props: Celtics vs. 76ers

 Malcolm Brogdon Insights vs. the 76ers

-- Brogdon is averaging 4.4 three-point field goal attempts per game this season, which is 8.5% of his team's shots from beyond the arc.

-- Brogdon's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the 76ers are one of the league's slowest with 99.8 possessions per contest.

-- Defensively, the 76ers are ranked third in the league, giving up 110.9 points per game.
+- Defensively, the 76ers are ranked third in the league, allowing 110.9 points per contest.

-- The 76ers are the second-ranked squad in the league, giving up 41.2 rebounds per game.
+- On the boards, the 76ers are second in the NBA, giving up 41.2 rebounds per game.

-- Looking at assists, the 76ers have conceded 24.2 per contest, sixth in the NBA.
+- In terms of assists, the 76ers are ranked sixth in the league, giving up 24.2 per game.

-- In terms of 3-pointers, the 76ers have allowed 11.6 makes per game, fifth in the league.
+- In terms of 3-pointers, the 76ers are fifth in the league, conceding 11.6 makes per game.

 Malcolm Brogdon vs. the 76ers